 Due to a high risk of perforation, doctors frequently prescribe antibiotics.

-Also, the person will need to be on bowel rest.
-This means they will not have any food or drink by mouth so that the digestive tract can rest.
+The person will also need to be on bowel rest.
+This means they will not have any food or drink by mouth so the digestive tract can rest.
 As symptoms continue to improve, they can gradually start drinking and eating by mouth to promote gut healing.

 If this treatment does not improve the condition, a surgical procedure, such as a colectomy, may be necessary.